MercuryWorkshop/fakemurk/README.md

 ### VERSION REPORTING NOTE

 fakemurk does not fake reporting what version you're on.
-If you downgrade to v107 and use fakemurk that could raise flags as your version will be much lower.
-A working chain of events is: Recover with a v107 recovery image, then sh1mmer, **then update to 111 or whatever the latest stable version is**, then use fakemurk, and repeat on new releases.
+The longer you stay on the same version with fakemurk could start to raise flags as your version will be much lower.
+After a few months, consider recovering with a v107 recovery image, then run sh1mmer to unenroll, **then update to 111 or whatever the latest stable version is**, then use fakemurk, and repeat on new releases.
+You only need to do this every once in a while.

 ## How it works